SuperagenticAI/turboagents/README.md

 | Benchmarks | Synthetic CLI, benchmark matrix, MLX sweep, adapter matrix, minimal Needle harness |
 | Packaging | `uv`-first local workflow, docs, CI, release workflow, PyPI package |

-## Quick Proof Points

-The repository now has benchmark evidence, not just API surface:

-- Chroma reached `recall@10 = 1.0` across the tested bit-width sweep in the local adapter benchmark
-- FAISS reached `recall@10 = 1.0` across the tested bit-width sweep on `medium-rag`
-- pgvector reached `recall@10 = 0.896875` at `4.0` bits on `medium-rag`
-- the MLX `3B` sweep showed `3.5` bits as the best quality/performance operating point in that run
-- the minimal Needle long-context run showed early-position retrieval, but not robust mid/late-position retrieval

-That matters because the repo can now make narrower, defensible claims:

-- it already works as compression infrastructure and benchmark tooling
-- it does not yet justify broad long-context quality claims
+## What You Can Use Today

+The package is already useful in three common situations.
+If you are running local agents, the MLX and llama.cpp wrappers give you a clean way to script and inspect runtime paths.
+If you are running retrieval, the TurboRAG adapters let you keep Chroma, FAISS, LanceDB, SurrealDB, or pgvector in place while adding a compressed rerank layer.
+If you are still evaluating fit, the built-in benchmarks give you a narrow and repeatable way to measure payload size, reconstruction quality, and retrieval agreement before you change application code.

+The benchmark story is also real, not just conceptual.
+Chroma and FAISS both held `recall@10 = 1.0` on the validated adapter sweep, pgvector reached `recall@10 = 0.896875` at `4.0` bits, and the current MLX 3B run showed `3.5` bits as the best quality and throughput tradeoff in that configuration.
+The long-context story is intentionally narrower: the minimal Needle harness shows early-position retrieval, but not robust mid- or late-position recall.

+That is the right way to read this project today.
+TurboAgents is ready to use as compression infrastructure and benchmark tooling.
+It is not yet making broad claims about long-context quality or production-native kernels.

 ## Fast Start

-Install the package:
+Install the package with `uv`:

 ```bash
 uv add turboagents